 Art Inspired by the French Broad River Contest and Online Gallery, virtual

 In collaboration with the City of Asheville, Active Students for a Healthy Environment (ASHE) and the Office of Sustainability are celebrating art inspired by the French Broad River to mark the opening of the greenway along the river.
 Submit any kind of art (visual, performance, creative writing) influenced by the French Broad River.
-Submissions due by April 10th at 5pm. $100 cash prize for the winner!
+Submissions due by April 16th at 5pm. $100 cash prize for the winner!
 Check out the website for more info.
 Upload your submission using this form.